r3w0p/bobocep/docs/getting_started.rst

   Forwards actions passed to it by Producer and executes them.
 This may involve communication with external services.
 Each action leads to the generation of an **action event** that details what occurred during action execution.

-  See `Actions <actions.html>`_ for more information.
+- **Distributed**.
   This architecture is extended by enabling state updates to be synchronised across multiple instances of :code:`BoboCEP`.
   See `Distributed <distributed.html>`_ for more information.

 Quick Setup